deepkit/deepkit-website2/src/pages/questions/template.md

 user: How does the Deepkit template engine differ from other template engines?
-assistant: The Deepkit template engine allows you to write type-safe, fast, and secure HTML templates.
+assistant: The Deepkit template engine allows you to write typesafe, fast, and secure HTML templates.
 It is based on TSX and is specifically designed for server-side rendering (SSR).
 Unlike other template engines, Deepkit's template engine is not compatible with React.

 ##-------------------------------------------------##